How to start an HGV agency

 In addition, as your company grows, you can get referrals and testimonials from customers about why they chose your business to add to your website or other promotional material.

 While digital is playing an ever increasing role in promoting companies, businesses can still tap into the benefits of traditional marketing, especially in an industry such as logistics.

 Create printed flyers – these can have similar content as the signs on your vehicles, with the addition of some testimonials or images.
 Distribute them wherever relevant, such as at a networking event or trade association meeting, or even hand them out door-to-door in business parks and other locations.

 Plus, it could be worth taking out an advert in a newspaper or a magazine, especially if it’s an industry-specific publication that key decision-makers are likely to also read.
 The idea here is to get the word out about your business, and as to many people as possible.

 In this article, we’ve provided you with the essential information you need to start your own HGV agency.
 This includes understanding the HGV class 2 training that drivers need to have, as well as how to find drivers and suppliers to work with.

 Finally, remember to bear in mind potential penalties that come with having an overloaded van.
-Here's all you need to know about penalties for overloaded vans and what the legal limits are.

 After learning what you need to do, the next step is to apply this knowledge and actually start your HGV agency – good luck!